aehaldy/le-catfe-openAPI/README.md

 Is all the love for the FE only? --No, it is not.
 The awesome thing about OpenAPI contracts is that they allow for more rapid development across the stack.
 Part of that lies with the contract itself--both front-end and back-end know what an API needs to provide.
 Furthermore, we can generate some useful boilerplate for the backend too!

-In a terminal in this project's directory, run `npx @openapitools/openapi-generator-cli generate -g nodejs-express-server -i openapi.ym` to generate a server stub.
+In a terminal in this project's directory, run `npx @openapitools/openapi-generator-cli generate -g nodejs-express-server -i ../openapi.yml --global-property=apiTests=true` to generate a server stub.

 A server stub contains no business logic or database coneection (that's up to you).
 It does, however, generate a server and provide a boilerplate structure for all your API endpoints.
-It is also possible to have it generate tests!

 ### Documentation